 "Dear, sweet, Littlefoot, do you remember the way to the Great Valley?"

 A wise, maternal Apatosaurus who deeply loved her only son, Littlefoot, and hoped to lead him to the Great Valley where he could grow up in safety.
 She dies midway through the first film from injuries sustained by Sharptooth.
-Bron was her husband.Appears only in the first film.
+Bron was her husband.

-Badass: She fights off a Tyrannosaurus Rex.
+- Badass: She fights off a Tyrannosaurus Rex.
 You can't get more badass than that.
 She doesn't fight off the sissy Rexes that you see getting stomped on by the Great Valley adults throughout the rest of the movies.
 She fights the original Sharptooth, who is Nightmare Fuel in the form of a carnivore and capable of leaping onto her back.

-Family-Unfriendly Death: We never actually see what injuries lead to her death, and considering one of the scenes contains a horrifying shadow shot of Sharptooth biting a chunk of flesh out of her back, it's probably better that we don't.
+- Family-Unfriendly Death: We never actually see what injuries lead to her death, and considering one of the scenes contains a horrifying shadow shot of Sharptooth biting a chunk of flesh out of her back, it's probably better that we don't.

-What's more, there actually was film footage made depicting more of the the fight between her and sharptooth.
+- What's more, there actually was film footage made depicting more of the the fight between her and sharptooth.
 Considering Don Bluth had this footage burned, it's safe to say that her death was decidedly non-PG.
 Going by the footage of the shadow, Sharptooth wasn't just biting chunks of flesh from her back, he was eating them!

 Two elderly Apatosaurus who helped Mama Longneck raise Littlefoot since he first hatched.
 When she dies, they take to raising him in the Great Valley.
-Believed to be the mother and father of Mama Longneck.
-They live in the Great Valley with their grandson.Appears in all thirteen films and the TV series.
+Believed to be the parents of Mama Longneck, making them Littlefoot's maternal grandparents.
+They live in the Great Valley with their grandson.

-Adults Are Useless: Averted.
+- Adults Are Useless: Averted.
 They are the most level headed, intelligent characters in the entire series, the only reason they aren't a bigger help is that they have to deal with the rest of the adults.

 "Come Cera, three horns never play with long necks."

 An aggressive male Triceratops with deep seated prejudice against dinosaurs other than his own kind.
-He's Cera and Patricia's father, and Tria's husband.
-He lives in the Great Valley with the rest of his family.Appears in every film except the fourth, appears in the TV series.
+He's Cera and Tricia's father, and Tria's husband.
+He lives in the Great Valley with the rest of his family.

 "It's nobody's fault.
 The great circle of life has begun.
 But see, not all of us arrive together at the end."